-Barrett is entering his 15th season as the play-by-play announcer for the Razorbacks, and he's no stranger to Arkansas fans or the Razorback Sports Network broadcast team.
-This is his 27th year on the broadcast crew, including spending 14 years as the executive producer.
-Prior to taking over play-by-play responsibilities in the 2007 season, his duties included hosting the pregame show, halftime and scoreboard shows, and the football version of the Razorback Report.
-He has also worked as the play-by-play man for baseball from 1992 to 2014 and added men's basketball play-by-play to his duties prior to the 2010-11 season.
-Barrett was recognized by the National Sportswriters and Sportscasters Hall of Fame as the 2007, 2008 and 2009 Arkansas Sportscaster of the Year.
+Barrett is entering his 30th season broadcasting Arkansas sports and his 16th season as the football play-by-play announcer.
+The 2022 season marks his 28th year on the football broadcast crew, including spending 14 years as the executive producer.
+Prior to taking over play-by-play responsibilities for the 2007 season, his duties included hosting the pregame show, halftime and scoreboard shows as well as the football version of the Razorback Report.
+He was the long time voice of Arkansas baseball, serving as the play-by-play man from 1992 to 2014.
+Barrett now serves as the Voice of the Razorbacks for football and men's basketball, having picked up men's basketball play-by-play duties prior to the 2010-11 season.
+He has been recognized by the National Sportswriters and Sportscasters Hall of Fame as the Arkansas Sportscaster of the Year three times (2007, 2008, 2009).